osumasum1/FinalDb/README.md

 ## [](https://github.com/osumasum1/KudosProject#users-service)Users Service

 Users service was developed with DropWizard and Java.
 It uses MongoDB.
-The following end-points were developed fot this service.
+The following end-points were developed for this service.

 -   GET /users/{id}
 -   GET /users/